Azerafa/Informal-Portfolio/README.md

 First-Processing-Project-
 =========================

-just my first few attempts
+just my first few attempts at using Processing